heathhenley/AOC/2024/README.md

 to get right.
 I didn't complete it at open this time - had to put it down and go to bed.
 I was trying to detect edges along both directions and then use that to count the sides, but I ended up just counting the number of corners instead.

+### Day 13
+This was two linear equations that we had to solve - a brute force solution was possible for part 1, you needed to actually solve Ax=b for part 2.
+I refactored to use the solve for both parts - I actually went for the linear solve right away - but I had an issue with rounding (I was using int() instead of round()) - and the brute-force solution helped me find the problem.
+Only python for this one and the previous one - I think I'll add ocaml at some point but I've been a little busy that last couple of days - day 12 part 2 took a lot out of me to get working.